-After admission, both groups received routine treatment such as diet control and health training and maintained oral treatment with metformin hydrochloride sustainedrelease tablets, 0.25 g each time, 3 times a day.
-The control group received 30 subcutaneous injections of insulin aspart based on conventional treatment and the dose was adjusted according to daily blood glucose levels.
+After admission, both groups received routine treatment such as diet control and health training and maintained oral treatment with metformin hydrochloride sustained-release tablets, 0.25 g each time, 3 times a day.
+The control group received 30 subcutaneous injections of insulin aspart based on conventional treatment, and the dose was adjusted according to daily blood glucose levels.
 Efficacy was assessed after 3 months of maintenance therapy.
-The observation group was treated with a 0.25mg-starting-dose subcutaneous injection of semaglutide based on conventional treatment once a week.
-After 28 days, the dose became 0.5 mg frequency became once per seven days.
+The observation group was treated with a 0.25-mg-starting-dose subcutaneous injection of semaglutide based on conventional treatment once a week.
+After 28 days, the dose became 0.5 mg frequency once every seven days.
 Efficacy was assessed after 3 months of maintenance therapy.